 There are some skills that we regard as critical for a university education and that every university graduate should have.
 These are also skills that are highly valued by today's employers.
 You must be able to deal with complex arguments, evaluate evidence and make balanced judgments, and communicate ideas clearly both verbally and in writing.
 Because these skills are so important, both in university and beyond, we are offering a specially designed foundation course for first-year students in critical skills.

 Our Critical Skills courses aim to develop these skills early in the university learning experience.
 They will aid the transition to third level while at the same time complementing and supporting disciplinary learning.
-They are designed to help first year students to learn, experience, practice and develop essential skills that will support their learning.
+They are designed to help first year students (second year for some degrees) to learn, experience, practice and develop essential skills that will support their learning.
 These skills include:

 We use innovative teaching techniques facilitated by the support of the Library and the small class size to develop these skills.

-The Critical Skills courses are a 15 credit option and you can choose to take a Critical Skills course as one of your credit-bearing courses in first year.
+Critical Skills courses are a 15 credit option in many of our degrees.
+Students can choose to take a Critical Skills course as one of their credit-bearing courses in first year of many degrees (second year in the case of science degrees).
 You will take part in small group sessions every week, which will give you an opportunity to develop and practice these essential skills right from the outset.

 This information is available from a number of sources: